Siege of Lérida: Aftermath

 The seizure of Lérida was the beginning of a remarkable series of successful sieges by Suchet's apparently invincible army.
 The III Corps began the Siege of Mequinenza on 15 May 1810 and the place fell on 5 June.
-The Siege of Tortosa ended on 2 January 1811 when General Conde de Alacha Lilli capitulated with 3,974 survivors, 182 guns, and nine colors.
+The Siege of Tortosa ended on 2 January 1811 when General Miguel de Lili, the Count of Alacha, capitulated with 3,974 survivors, 182 guns, and nine colors.
 Suchet followed this success with the Siege of Tarragona.
 After a climactic assault on 28 June, Lieutenant General Juan Senen de Contreras was captured and his large garrison was annihilated.
 For this victory, Emperor Napoleon I made Suchet a Marshal of France.

 Immediately after Suchet's triumph at the Battle of Saguntum on 25 October 1811, the fortress of Sagunto (Saguntum) surrendered.
 This was followed by Suchet's greatest coup of all.
 The Siege of Valencia ended when Captain General Joaquin Blake y Joyes capitulated with 16,270 men on 9 January 1812.
 Soon afterward, the fortresses of Dénia and Peniscola submitted to the French, making Suchet the master of the province of Valencia.